People

 Research Assistant zhengduo_lu@brown.edu

 Johnny Lu is a research assistant in the Psychosocial Department at Butler Hospital.
-He recently received his B.A. in Psychology with a clinical concentration from Boston College.
+He received his B.A. in Psychology with a clinical concentration from Boston College.
 Currently working under Dr. Brandon Gaudiano, Johnny investigates smartphone-based interventions among patients diagnosed with a mood or psychotic disorder transitioning into the community after hospitalization.
-His research interests include mindfulness-based interventions and cultural considerations in cognitive-behavioral interventions for mood disorders.
-He plans to pursue a Ph.D. in Clinical Psychology in the future.
-In his freetime, he enjoys singing, cooking, playing tennis, and listening to podcasts.
+He is interested in the psychosocial risk factors for severe mental illnesses and suicidality.
+He wishes to develop culturally adapted prevention and intervention for mood disorders and suicide in the future, specifically for Asians and Asian Americans.
+He plans to pursue a Ph.D. in Clinical Psychology.
+In his free time, he enjoys karaoke, cooking, playing tennis, and listening to podcasts.

 Anikait Gadi, B.S. (he/him)